BSL v0.0.0 - 0.g33cf081

 The unit tests of the BSL use, where necessary, very minimal implementations of a PP to set up preconditons for test cases.

 The Mock BPA uses a PP implementation tailored to meet the needs of the BSL acceptance tests.
 This PP uses a set of bit fields within an integer program argument to control policy options; the fields are documented on bsl_mock_policy_configuration_t.
 It also allows multiple integer policy values to be configured in a single running Mock BPA.
-This PP is registered and used by the Mock BPA for BSL testing.
+This PP is registered and used by the Mock BPA for many BSL testing cases.

 Sources related to these example PPs are associated with the Example Policy Provider group.